ehickox/casino/README.md

 It plays Video Poker quite well.
 I had hopes to implement video blackjack, but I couldn't get the graphical component to work in time for the party.

 To use:
+- set CASINO_PATH environment variable to this directory
 - install python 3.8 using pyenv
 - install pipenv
 - install dependencies: `pipenv install -d`